-Over time you may extend your set of equipment with things like a remote release and more lenses.
-But to start with these should be enough.
+Over time, you may extend your set of equipment with things like a remote release and more lenses.
+But starting with these should be enough.

-It might seem like an obvious thing to point out, but the most important part of making money with landscape photography is to take great photos.
-This is the main factor that determines how well you can sell your photos.
+It’s obvious, but the most important part of making money with landscape photography is taking great photos.
+This is the main factor determining how well you can sell your photos.

-- Unlike portraits, for a landscape photo, you will usually want to keep the whole the scene sharp.
+- Unlike portraits, you usually want to keep the whole scene sharp for a landscape photo.
 That means you need to have a small aperture to give you a greater depth of field.
-Start at around f-8 and adjust accordingly.
+Start at around f/8 and adjust accordingly.

 - Low light and a small aperture will mean that often you will end up with a slow shutter speed.
-This means you will not be able to handhold a camera steady enough to avoid camera shake unless you raise your ISO.
-But this will mean more noise in your image which can make it look soft.
+This means you cannot handhold a camera steady enough to avoid camera shake unless you raise your ISO.
+But this will mean more noise in your image, making it look soft.
 So, the best way to capture great landscape photos is to use a tripod.

-If you are struggling to take great landscape photos, there is nothing wrong with looking at other photographers whose work you admire.
+Some people struggle to take great landscape photos.
+But there is nothing wrong with looking at other photographers whose work you admire.
 In fact, you should spend time exploring the work of famous landscape photographers.

-Try to read their stories, advice and even what others have written about their work.
-Why do their images get such plaudits?
+Try to read their stories, advice, and even what others have written about their work.
+Why do their images get such praise?
 What is it that you admire about their work?

-The point of this process is getting inspiration to help you find your own way.
-So, don’t try to copy their work, create your own.
+The point of this process is to get inspiration to help you find your own way.
+So don’t try to copy their work—create your own.

-One of the hardest parts of being a freelance photographer is having to do everything by yourself.
+One of the hardest parts of freelance photography is doing everything by yourself.
 You will have to respond to customers.

 Learn how to use social media.
-Utilise email capture forms to send newsletters and updates.
+Utilize email capture forms to send newsletters and updates.
 Or even hire a stand at a local trade show to promote your photos.

-As great as your work might be, if no one sees it, then you will not make any money from your photos.
+Your work might be amazing.
+But if no one sees it, you won’t profit from your photos.

 How Much Does a Photographer Make?

-This is often the most common question people ask when deciding to pursue this profession.
+This is often the most common question people ask when pursuing this profession.
 The simple answer is that there is no limit.
-There are photographers who earn a lot of money from their photos.
+Some photographers earn a lot of money from their photos.
 But these are few and far between.

 Most people who venture into this profession soon find out that making money from photography is tough.
 Unfortunately, we live in a digital age where there is far more supply than demand when it comes to photos.

 A great landscape photograph can look stunning anywhere.
-Whether it is in a magazine, hung on a wall at home, or even plastered across a billboard.
+It can look great in a magazine, hung on a wall at home, or plastered across a billboard.